uf-os/.github/profile/README.md

 # News
 ### `[11-12-25]` SteamFrames Announced!
 With the formal announcment today of the SteamFrames (and friends) I'll be much more seriously looking into Godot's XR stack.
 With no price announced and months to a year-ish likely before upstream Linux supports come to it to the degree of parity of say the Steamdeck -- I'll be holding off on the preorder, but in the interim I'll certainly going to put some real time into my Quest 3s now. `:3`

+# Plan
+Semi-Livable Spatial Computing Environment In / For The Godot-Engine.

+# Status
+Not even close. lol